 - purchase of food, equipment or software;

-- projects funded by other programs of the Office of Arts & Culture;
+- projects funded by other programs from the Office of Arts & Culture;

-- culminating events only, fundraising/benefit presentations or religious services as primary purpose and
+- culminating events only, fundraising/benefit events or religious services.

 What am I eligible for?